systemsgenomics/ImmunogenomicLandscape-BloodCancers/README.md

 # ImmunogenomicLandscape-BloodCancers

 ## Description:
-Scripts related to results presented in Dufva and Pölönen et al.
+Scripts related to results presented in Dufva and Pölönen et al. **Immunogenomic landscape of hematological malignancies**.

 - Modify the **working directory** to the scripts. setwd("path/data"), download data from ADD.